 By the early 1850s, the family had migrated to adjacent Preston County, WV, where they settled near the town of Evansville.
 Living as next door neighbors were the families of Ephraim and Sarah Adams and William and Mary Adams, all marked as mulattos.
 Another branch of our clan, the family of Hiram B. and Catherine (Miner) Hanshaw, also lived in Evansville … another possible clue linking Jacob to our clan?
 According to the 1979 book, Preston County West Virginia History:

 In the 1800s Evansville was a flourishing town.
 Its growth was due to the building of the Northwestern Turnpike (now U.S. 50).
 Its growth stopped with the coming of the Baltimore and Ohio Railroad.

 When son Jacob was born in Evansville in September 1854, and daughter Rebecca in November 1857, they were marked as "white" in the county birth records.
-The Minerds may also have resided in Ohio in the late 1850s, as recalled by family friend William Norris.
+The Minerds may also have resided in Ohio for a short time in the late 1850s, as recalled by family friend William Norris.